2020PB/police-brutality/reports/Oregon.md

 ### Police shove press on the sidewalk | August 16th

-Footage shows police charging at protesters in the street.
+Footage shows police charging at protesters in the street near the Penumbra Kelly building.
 The filmer, a journalist, is standing on the sidewalk with other journalists.
 Two officers run onto the sidewalk and shove members of the press with their batons.

 tags: baton, journalist, push, shove

 id: or-portland-282

-geolocation:
+geolocation: 45.5229431,-122.6144319

 **Links**